shenasa-ai/speech2text/README.md

 See **Deployment, Tutorial, Installation** to learn more about the project.

+## WIKI page 📖
+Visit our wiki page for more info about Tutorials, useful Links, Hardware Info, Result and other things.

 ## About Folders 📁

 in each directory you can find a *.txt file which help you to know what is this folder for and how it can help you. make sure you read this txt file first